Welcome from the Chair

 In certain areas and in conjunction with the Headteacher and staff as appropriate.
 All Governors are equal and share corporate responsibility for decision making.
 They do not make policy as individuals.

-7. Do School Governors require any formal qualification to fulfil their role?
+7. Do Governors require any formal qualification to fulfil their role?

 No. Enthusiasm, commitment and the ability to work as part of a team are the most important attributes.
-All Governors regularly attend training courses hosted by the Local Authority.
+Governors regularly complete National Governance Association training courses and other recommended courses delivered by other providers.
+All governors are required to complete safeguarding training within the first year of taking office.

 8. Are Governors paid?